Admin Guide

 • Display name, email, tribe, phone

-• What permissions they requested (parsed from their access request message)
+• What permissions they requested

 • Their message explaining why they need access